-One of the most common reasons for dry skin in kunekune pigs is a lack of humidity in an environment.
-Adult kunekune pigs usually live outdoors since they are larger than most of their pot bellied pig cousins so outside environments that are dry can predispose your pig to dry skin.
-Pigs that spend most of their time indoors in a controlled dry environment will also experience dry skin due to the lack of humidity but more can be done about it.
+- Humidity - One of the most common reasons for kunekune pigs to develop dry skin is a lack of humidity in the environments in which they live.
+Since kunekune are larger than most of their pot bellied pig cousins, adult pigs usually live outdoors.
+Outdoor environments that are naturally lacking a lot of humidity, such as in the Southwest, will have dry air that can easily predispose your pig to having dry skin.
+But pigs that spend most of their time indoors may also experience dry skin because of a controlled, low-humidity home.

-A poor diet can also contribute to dry skin on your pig.
-If your pig gets a lot of junk food and lacks the essential vitamins and minerals that they should be receiving in their diet their skin may be dry as a result.
+- Diet - A poor diet can also contribute to dry skin on your pig.
+If your pig is fed a lot of junk food and lacks the essential vitamins and minerals that it should be receiving in their regular diet, its skin may be dry as a result.

-If a dietary issue is suspected make sure your pig is getting a large variety of vegetables, a small amount of fruit, and a formulated pig food daily if they are living indoors.
-Outdoor kunekune should primarily be eating grass.
-If after making a dietary change and the skin is not what you had hoped for you can add in some Vitamin E oil to their food.
-200 IU's of Vitamin E is an often recommended amount but your kunekune may need more depending on how large they are.
-Otherwise look into purchasing a supplement designed for pot bellied pigs with omega fatty acids in them.
+- Correct the Diet - If a dietary issue is suspected as the cause of your kunekune's dry skin, make sure your pig is getting a large variety of vegetables, a small amount of fruit, and a formulated pig food daily if they are living indoors.
+Outdoor kunekunes should primarily be eating grass.
+If after making a dietary change the skin is still not what you had hoped for, you can add in some Vitamin E oil to the food.
+200 IU's of Vitamin E is an often recommended amount but your kunekune may need more depending on how large it is.
+Otherwise, look into purchasing a supplement designed for pot bellied pigs with omega-3 fatty acids in it.

-If skin mites are causing the dry skin you must get rid of the mites before you will see an improvement in skin health.
+- Get Rid of the Parasites - If skin mites are causing your pig's dry skin you must get rid of the mites before you will see an improvement in skin health.
 Ivermectin or doramectin treatments will be needed to effectively rid your pig of those pesky mange mites.
-Some people opt to treat at home by purchasing medication from a farm supply store or online while others prefer to have their exotics vets or farm vets provide the treatments.
+Some people opt to treat at home by purchasing medication from a farm supply store or online while others prefer to have their veterinarian provide the treatments.